EarthWalkSoftware/kaptain-debian/README.md

 ### NOTE:

-The version of *Kaptain* used for the *kaptain-debian* container is a slightly modified version ( *0.73-2* ) of the source distribution from [mviereck/kaptain](https://github.com/mviereck/kaptain) at [GitHub](https://github.com).
+The version of [Kaptain](http://kaptain.sourceforge.net/) used for the *kaptain-debian* container is a slightly modified version ( *0.73-2* ) of the source distribution from [mviereck/kaptain](https://github.com/mviereck/kaptain) at [GitHub](https://github.com).
 For more details about this release, refer to [mviereck/kaptain](https://github.com/mviereck/kaptain).
 For an example how how it is used, refer to [mviereck/x11docker](https://github.com/mviereck/x11docker).

 _____________________

 ### kaptain-debian

-*kaptain-debian* creates a docker container built on *Debian 9.2*.
+*kaptain-debian* creates a docker container built on the *Debian* Linux distribution.
 The *kaptain-debian* container is designed using layered containers:

-- *library/debian:9.2* - the Debian 9.2 minimal base image,
+- *library/debian* - the Debian 9.2 minimal base image,
-- *earthwalksoftware/docker-debian-base:1.0.0* - basic system and utility packages,
+- *earthwalksoftware/docker-debian-base* - basic system and utility packages,
-- *earthwalksoftware/docker-debian-base-gui:1.0.0*, X11 (client) and supporting packages.
+- *earthwalksoftware/docker-debian-base-gui*, X11 (client) and supporting packages.

 These inter-dependent containers form a basic X11 video display stack ready to be linked to the docker host display.

-The *earthwalksoftware/kaptain-debian* docker container installs the *Kaptain* package and configures the container for use by a calling container.
+The [earthwalksoftware/kaptain-debian](https://hub.docker.com/r/earthwalksoftware/kaptain-debian/) docker container installs the *Kaptain* package and configures the container for use by a calling container.
 The container exposes port *80*, allowing the container to be used in *API* (daemon) mode.
-The most straight forward use of *Kaptain* is to extend the Dockerfile from *earthwalksoftware/kaptain-debian*:
+The most straight forward use of *Kaptain* is to extend the Dockerfile from [earthwalksoftware/kaptain-debian](https://hub.docker.com/r/earthwalksoftware/kaptain-debian/):

     FROM earthWalksoftware/kaptain-debian:latest